guettli/lets-fix-js/README.md

 > but now JSON is used do describe the data for all world.
 > So, please make // into comments for JSON, let the spice flow.

+### JSON: Timedelta

+A timedelta datatype would be very nice.

+Other tools which support this: [PostgreSQL Interval](https://www.postgresql.org/docs/12/datatype-datetime.html#DATATYPE-INTERVAL-INPUT)

 ## New Features

 Here some new features for JS and JSON